The Search

 1. If you're working with a broker, find a good one

 Try to avoid renting a place sight unseen.
-You risk falling for bait-and-switch schemes, when prospective tenants are enticed with photos but find the apartment is really a different substandard one by the time they get the keys.
-If you use a virtual tour to check out apartments, make sure you are working with a reputable broker, cross-check information (Google the location and the landlord's name to see what other renters are saying), and ask lots of questions.
+You risk falling for a bait-and-switch scam, when prospective tenants are enticed with photos but find the apartment is really a different substandard one by the time they get the keys.
+If you use a virtual tour to check out apartments, make sure you are working with a reputable broker.
+Be sure to cross-check information (Google the address and the landlord's name to see what other renters are saying, or go to the apartment listing and review site openigloo).
+And ask the broker lots of questions.

-Not all agents have shady intentions, but some disreputable ones try to attract clients by advertising too-good-to-be-true apartments that are not actually available (or at least not at that price).
+Not all agents have shady intentions, but some disreputable ones try to attract clients by advertising too-good-to-be-true apartments that are not actually available (or at least not at that rent).
 For more on this, read: "Don’t fall for any of these real estate scams."
-Additionally, checking out a listing in an unfamiliar area or with a broker you’ve never met can put you in a vulnerable position.
+Additionally, visiting a listing in an unfamiliar area or with a broker you’ve never met can put you in a vulnerable position.
 Consider your personal safety and read: "10 ways to stay safe while apartment hunting in NYC."

 Rather than finding an agent through a listing, try to get a personal recommendation from a friend or your company's relocation office.

-If you're using a real estate agent, be sure to get an agreement in writing that the agent will disclose any broker fees paid by the landlord and offset your fee by that amount.
+If you're using an agent to take you around the city and help you find a place, you can expect to pay a broker fee.
+But for some hard-to-rent apartments, the landlord will cover the broker fee.
+Be sure to get an agreement in writing that the agent will disclose any broker fees paid by the landlord and offset your fee by that amount.
 Unscrupulous agents double-dip without disclosing; they may also steer you toward fee-paid apartments, skipping over a potentially better choice for you.

 Determined to skip the broker's fee?
-Here's a list of the best websites to find a no-fee rental in New York City.
+Here's a list of the best websites to find a no-fee rental.

 2. Know what you want and ask lots of questions